The Old Hollywood Bob Just Entered the Chat at the Golden Globes

 (Image credit: Getty Images)

-While easy, effortless styles like the Scandi bob and the French bob have been the cool-girl looks of choice as of late, there’s a new bob cut on the rise, particularly on the red carpet, and I predict it’s going to be huge come spring weddings and summer party season.
-Introducing the perfectly polished, Hollywood bob.
+While easy, effortless styles like the Scandi bob and the French bob have been the cool-girl looks of choice as of late, this new bob cut is on the rise, and I predict it’s going to be huge come spring weddings and summer party season.
+Introducing the perfectly polished, old Hollywood bob.

 So, what is the Hollywood bob?